melissamullen/machine-learning-basics/README.md

         * Residual connections
         * Depthwise separable convolutions)

+    * Recurrent neural networks dominated the booming NLP scene. *Bidirectional LSTM* models in particular set the state of the art on many important tasks (summarization, Q&A, machine translation)

 * **2016-2020**: The entire machine learning and data science industry has been dominated by deep learning (for percentual problems) and gradient boosted trees (when structured data is available).

-* **2017**: Transformer-based deep learning models for natural language processing (such as BERT, GPT-3) were developed and revolutionized the field.
+* **2017**: A new architecture rose to replace RNNs: *Transformers*.
+Transformer-based deep learning models for natural language processing (such as BERT, GPT-3) were developed and revolutionized the field.
+Today, most NLP systems are based on them.

 ## The Reason Machine Learning Works: The Manifold Hypothesis